Speech and language therapist

 To practise as an SLT you must be registered with the Health & Care Professions Council (HCPC).
 In order to register you'll need to complete an HCPC-approved undergraduate or postgraduate degree in speech and language therapy.

-Undergraduate degree courses typically last three or four years full time and combine both theory and clinical practice.
+Undergraduate degrees typically last three or four years full time and combine both theory and clinical practice.
 Clinical practice takes place in NHS hospitals, schools, community health clinics and day centres under the supervision of qualified therapists.

 For most undergraduate courses you'll need at least five GCSEs or equivalent (at grade 4/C or above), including maths, English language and science, and three A-levels or equivalent.
 Some providers may ask for specific subjects such as English, languages, psychology and sciences.
 Applications for undergraduate degrees are made through UCAS.

-A speech and language therapist degree apprenticeship has also been approved for delivery in England, combining paid work with part-time study.
-Currently there are three universities offering this new degree apprenticeship - the University of Essex, Birmingham City University and The University of Sheffield.
-For more information, see the Royal College of Speech and Language Therapists (RCSLT) website.
+In England, it's also possible to do a speech and language therapist degree apprenticeship, combining paid work with part-time study.
+Currently there are three universities offering the degree apprenticeship - the University of Essex, Birmingham City University and The University of Sheffield.
+For more information, see the Royal College of Speech and Language Therapists (RCSLT).

-If you already have a degree, you can take an accelerated two-year postgraduate speech and language therapy course (either a PGDip or MSc) in order to qualify.
-Some course providers will ask for specific subjects relevant to speech and language therapy such as psychology, human biology/biological science, linguistics/languages, education, social science or medical sciences.
+If you already have a degree, you can take an accelerated two-year postgraduate speech and language therapy course to qualify.
+Some course providers will ask for specific subjects relevant to speech and language therapy such as psychology, human biology/biological sciences, language and linguistics, education, social science or medical sciences.
 Applications for postgraduate study are made directly to the relevant institution.

 Entry requirements for both undergraduate and postgraduate courses vary so you should check with course providers for details of what they are looking for.
-A list of courses approved by the HCPC and accredited by the RCSLT is available on the RCSLT website.
+Take a look at a list of courses approved by the HCPC and accredited by the RCSLT.

 Once you've successfully completed an approved undergraduate or postgraduate qualification, you're eligible to register with the HCPC and begin practising.